Before you sit down to write, you need a topic, and these essay writing topics can help you get started.

 When you first met your mentor, teacher or guide.
 How did you respond to them, and what did they have to show you?
 Similarly, a student could also write an essay about a teacher they shunned or turned away from.

 When waking up in the morning, we all strive to have the perfect day.
-Ask students how their perfect day will look like, what activities they’d do, and with who.
+Ask students what their perfect day will look like, what activities they’d do, and with whom.

 By being as descriptive as possible, students picture the perfect day in their minds.
 This improves students’ storytelling skills and helps them structure events in chronological order.

-This fun experiment gives students insight into how reliant they are on technology and how their life will look without it.
+This fun experiment gives students insight into how reliant they are on technology and how their lives will look without it.

 By imagining this week in their heads, it’ll give them an idea of what other activities they’ll engage in.
 This could be working out, socializing, or learning a new skill.